+-gnatwa

+Activate most optional warnings.

-'-gnatwA' Suppress all optional errors.
-This switch suppresses all optional warning messages, see remaining list in this section for details on optional warning messages that can be individually controlled.
+This switch activates most optional warning messages.
+See the remaining list in this section for details on optional warning messages that can be individually controlled.
+The warnings that are not turned on by this switch are: